ricgir/Intelligent-Process-Automation/README.md

 # Intelligent-Process-Automation

 ## Overview
 This project automates the extraction and processing of invoice data from invoice images.
 It utilizes **Pytesseract** to extract text from invoice images (PNG, JPG, JPEG).
-The extracted text is then passed to the **Gemini API**, which processes the text and structures the information into a **JSON format**.
-The structured data is subsequently stored in a **PostgreSQL database (`invoice_db`)** within the `invoices` table.
-The entire application runs within a **Python virtual environment (`invoice` virtual environment)** to ensure dependency isolation and maintainability.
+The extracted text is then passed to the **Gemini-1.5-Pro** model via the Gemini API, which processes the text and structures the information into a JSON format.
+The structured data is subsequently stored in a **PostgreSQL** database (`invoice_db`) within the `invoices` table.
+The entire application runs within a **Python virtual environment** (`invoice virtual environment`) to ensure dependency isolation and maintainability.

----

 ## Features
-- Extracts text from invoice images using **Pytesseract**, a powerful OCR tool.
+- Extracts text from invoice images using **Pytesseract**.
-- Sends extracted text to **Gemini API**, which processes and structures the data into JSON format.
+- Processes and structures extracted text into JSON using **Gemini-1.5-Pro**.
-- Stores structured invoice details in a **PostgreSQL database (`invoice_db`)** for easy retrieval and management.
+- Stores structured invoice data in a **PostgreSQL** database.
-- Runs inside a **virtual environment (`invoice`)** to ensure smooth dependency management.
+- Runs within a Python virtual environment for better dependency management.
-- Provides a structured and automated approach for handling invoice processing, reducing manual effort and errors.

 ---

 ## Setup and Installation